oss/calendarmod/README.md

 ```
 func SetUpSVAClient(serviceAccountJSON []byte, useCalendar bool) *CalendarClient
 ```
-SetUpSVAClient initialize authentification client with service account and returns CalendarClient with context and config.
+SetUpSVAClient initializes an authentification client with the service account and returns CalendarClient with context and config.
-- *useCalendar* should always to be set to true to use Calendar services.
+- *useCalendar* should always be set to true to use Calendar services.
-- To authentificate, make sure to set up all necessary permissions for the Google Service account.
+- To authenticate, make sure to set up all necessary permissions for the Google Service account.

 Exp:
 ```